Easter: Early Church controversies

 Quartodecimanism seems to have lingered into the 4th century, when Socrates of Constantinople recorded that some Quartodecimans were deprived of their churches by John Chrysostom and that some were harassed by Nestorius.

 It is not known how long the Nisan 14 practice continued.
 But both those who followed the Nisan 14 custom, and those who set Easter to the following Sunday, had in common the custom of consulting their Jewish neighbors to learn when the month of Nisan would fall, and setting their festival accordingly.
 By the later 3rd century, however, some Christians began to express dissatisfaction with the custom of relying on the Jewish community to determine the date of Easter.
 The chief complaint was that the Jewish communities sometimes erred in setting Passover to fall before the Northern Hemisphere spring equinox.
 The Sardica paschal table confirms these complaints, for it indicates that the Jews of some eastern Mediterranean city (possibly Antioch) fixed Nisan 14 on dates well before the spring equinox on multiple occasions.

 Because of this dissatisfaction with reliance on the Jewish calendar, some Christians began to experiment with independent computations.
 Others, however, believed that the customary practice of consulting Jews should continue, even if the Jewish computations were in error.

 First Council of Nicaea (325 AD)

-This controversy between those who advocated independent computations, and those who wished to continue the custom of relying on the Jewish calendar, was formally resolved by the First Council of Nicaea in 325, which endorsed changing to an independent computation by the Christian community in order to celebrate in common.
-This effectively required the abandonment of the old custom of consulting the Jewish community in those places where it was still used.
-Epiphanius of Salamis wrote in the mid-4th century: